Trichogramma: Biological control

 Trichogramma species vary in their host specificity.
 This can lead to nontarget hosts being parasitized.
 This, in turn, can cause problems by reducing the amount of parasitism of the target host, and depending on the rate of parasitism, nontarget effects could be significant on nontarget host populations.
 Research is being done on the use of Trichogramma wasps to control populations of spruce bud moth (Zeiraphera canadensis), which damages white spruce trees.

 Trichogramma began to be seriously used in the 1990s in China.
 Since then some applications have fallen out of use due to the rise of Bt crops because Bt is also toxic to the parasitoid.
 Future expansion of Bt in China is expected, and this threatens some uses of Trichogramma, however for some crops/pests it remains the better option and so is expected to continue instead of expanded Bt in those applications.
 Trichogramma will be especially necessary for resistance management if Bt maize/Bt corn is widely adopted.

 In 2021 the National Trust in England embarked on a trial of using Trichogramma evanescens, which parasitises clothes moth eggs, in conjunction with pheromones to control common clothes moths, which cause serious damage to carpets, furniture, clothing and other wool and silk objects in historic buildings.
 The trial was abandoned in 2023; while the microwasps performed well at reducing moth populations in combination with pheromones, they were no better than pheromones alone.
+It was suspected that the high interiors may not have been suitable and the Trust may continue to use the wasps in smaller stores or where they can be sited close to a known infestation source.